 How often do I meet with my peer mentor and group?

-There will be three mentoring sessions throughout Semester 1 and one mentoring session in Semester 2 that you will need to attend after Orientation.
+There will be four mentoring sessions throughout your first semester and one mentoring session in your second semester that you will need to attend.

-These sessions will be organised by your peer mentor and you will be notified of your scheduled sessions via your student email and the my.uniLife app.
+These sessions will be scheduled based on your University timetable and you will be notified of your scheduled sessions via the my.uniLife app.